semabit/cordova-splash/README.md

     $ cordova-splash --xcode-old

+#### iOS Storyboard Images
+ To generate iOS storyboard images, use the following:

+     $ cordova-splash --use-storyboard=true

 #### Notes:

 - Your `config.ml` file will not be updated by the tool (because images are automatically created in the good folders)